Showing posts with label Miami history. Show all posts

 Studio principals also hoped to produce a movie about Thomas A Edison’s life to commemorate the 40th anniversary of his invention of the incandescent light bulb.
 It’s doubtful this came to pass; no record exists of such a film produced by the company.
 No other films are mentioned in news of those years about the studio, the “largest motion picture plant in the South, where the greatest personages of filmdom have operated.”
 D.W.
 Griffith shot White Roses in Florida and Louisiana but it wasn't a production of Miami Studios.
 Newspapers of 1923 show attempts to sell lots owned by the company.
 By that time, Hollywood was the place to be in the film industry and Florida’s chances as a movie production center were all but a dream.
 Copyright © 2020.
 All rights reserved.
 Jane Feehan.

-*For DW Griffith and other early film makers in Florida, see:
+*For DW Griffith and other early filmmakers in Florida, use search box or index

 Additional Sources